-Among the 13 higher quality original studies identified, the palliative care interventions were highly heterogeneous.
-As described in the methods, we recognized that such studies vary substantially in terms of interventions, and we defined several characteristics of the interventions as of a priori interest: intervention timing (early or not early); target population (cancer or mixed diagnoses); and type of service (specialist or generalist).
+Among the 14 higher quality original studies identified, the palliative care interventions were highly heterogeneous.
+As described in the methods, we recognized that such studies vary substantially in terms of described interventions, and we defined several characteristics as of a priori interest: intervention timing (early or not early); target population (cancer or mixed diagnoses); and type of service (specialist or generalist).